 Other issues for discussion included: key regulatory shifts and policies that are needed to ensure food security and improved nutrition; ways in which these regulatory shifts and policies may be impacted by trade and investment; and possible options for resolving or avoiding negative impacts or conflicting priorities/ obligations created or exacerbated by the trade and investment regimes.
-Side event attendees will also be encouraged to share their insights and experiences on these issues.
+Side event attendees were encouraged to share their insights and experiences on these issues.

 - Jesse Coleman, Columbia Center on Sustainable Investment (CCSI)